lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 ##### **some()**

-Returns boolean indicating whether **at least one** element of the array matches the specified findFunction.
+Returns boolean indicating whether **at least one** element matches the specified matcher function.

 ```javascript
 array.some((element, ?index, ?array) => { code }, ?thisArg)